stormxio/stormx-token/README.md

 In the future, for any contract that needs to support GSN and charge users in the new StormXToken, it can simply inherit from ``StormXGSNRecipient``.
 The contract owner of ``StormXToken`` needs to call ``addGSNRecipient(address recipient)`` for this recipient to successfully charge users.
 Meanwhile, if any valid GSN recipients are deleted by ``StormXToken`` contract owner, they will not be able to charge users successfully.

+#### Centralization of power
+The contract `StormXGSNRecipient.sol` uses ownable pattern and has a state variable `owner` to designate the address with special privileges.
+In this contract, owner and only owner has the privileged access to set `chargeFee` and `stormXReserve` arbitrarily.

+Note: `StormXToken.sol` and `Swap.sol` both inherit from this contract and are using ownable pattern.
+Some functions are only available to the contract owner, and users should be aware of those owner-only functions stated in sections `StormXToken` and `Swap`.

+#### Transaction order dependencies
+There exist transaction order dependencies between ``setChargeFee()`` and functions that read ``chargeFee``.
+One possible case that users should be aware of is that ``chargeFee`` is increased after it is read and before the meta transaction is executed.
+In this case, the meta transaction may fail if the user does not have enough unlocked token balance against the new ``chargeFee``.

 ### StormXToken

 StormXToken is the new token contract implemented for StormX.
 It supports standard ERC20 interface, transferring in batch, staking feature and GSN relayed calls.